KissKissBankBank/kitten/README.md

 ### Prepare the release

-- Inform on Slack channel #kit-ui about the release with the related CHANGELOG.
+- Inform the #kit-ui Slack channel about the release with the related CHANGELOG.
 - Pull `master`
 - Update the `CHANGELOG.md` file:
   * Update the version following the [Semantic Versioning](http://semver.org/).